Max Wright (English footballer): Harrogate Town

 On 20 July 2022, Wright signed for fellow EFL League Two side Harrogate Town.
-A week after signing with Harrogate, Wright injured his ankle and was expected to be side-lined for a significant period.He would eventually make his debut on 26 December 2022, coming on as a late substitute in a 3-2 victory against his former team Grimsby Town.
+A week after signing with Harrogate, Wright injured his ankle and was expected to be side-lined for a significant period.
+He would eventually make his debut on 26 December 2022, coming on as a late substitute in a 3-2 victory against his former team Grimsby Town.

 On 29 January 2023, he joined FC Halifax Town on loan.
+Wright came off the bench in the 90th minute during Town's FA Trophy final victory over Gateshead at Wembley Stadium.

+It was announced that Harrogate would not be renewing his contract and he would leave the club at the end of the 2022–23 season.

+FC Halifax Town

+Wright joined FC Halifax Town on 30 June 2023 on a permanent deal, following his loan spell at the end of the previous season.
+After an initial two-year contract to June 2025, Wright's contract was extended and he has featured included in the 2025/6 1st team squad for the National League club, wearing the No. 7 shirt.